 A color postcard of First Congregational Church of Weathersfield and Civil War Monument in the grove at Weathersfield Center, across the road from the Dan Foster House Museum.
-Services are held upstairs throughout the summer months, as well as (downstairs) the Annual August Frippery tag sale, the major Historical Society's fundraising event.
+Services are held upstairs throughout the summer months, as well as (downstairs) the Semi-Annual August Frippery tag sale, the major Historical Society's fundraising event.

 About the Society